Here's the bullet points:

 CatGenie and Toxoplasmosis

 So you’re scrolling through Facebook and an ad for CatGenie pops up.
 It looks interesting so you look into it a bit further . . . you find out it’s self-scooping (that’s great) self-washing (oh, different!) and self-flushing (wait, WHAT?)
 This last bit reminds you of something.
 You know you’ve heard not to flush cat waste before because of something called toxoplasmosis.
 It’s the same reason why pregnant women are told not to scoop litter boxes.
 So how could CatGenie be allowed to flush cat waste?
-We understand you have questions and we’re here to help answer them and ease your concerns.
-First, let’s dive in a little deeper into what toxoplasmosis is.
+We understand you have questions and we’re here to help answer them, ease your concerns and to let you know that YES, CatGenie IS safe for septic, sewer systems and the environment, as well as you and your cats.
+But first, let’s dive in a little deeper into what toxoplasmosis is.

 What is toxoplasmosis?

-Toxoplasmosis is defined by Oxford Languages as “a disease caused by toxoplasmas, transmitted chiefly through undercooked meat, or in soil or cat feces.
+Toxoplasmosis is defined by Oxford Languages as “a disease caused by toxoplasmas, transmitted chiefly through cat feces and mostly found in undercooked meat, or in soil and the cat litter box.
 Symptoms generally pass unremarked in adults, but infection can be dangerous to unborn children.”

 This disease is caused by the toxoplasma gondii parasite, which is a protozoan parasite that infects most species of warm-blooded animals, including humans, and causes the disease toxoplasmosis, according to the Centers for Disease Control and Prevention.¹